 Why Are Court Interpreters So Important?

-Court interpreter work with Limited-English-proficient (LEP), deaf, or hard of hearing persons.
+The court interpreter (who can also be called a legal interpreter) works with Limited-English-proficient (LEP), deaf, or hard of hearing persons.
 It could be witnesses and defendants in criminal courts or witnesses and litigants in civil and family courts.

 A court interpreter can also be called out of court during interviews with court support officers, witness preparation sessions, depositions and meetings between attorney and client.